 Hello there!
-We are still in Valentine’s Day mode with a cake decorating tutorial that is simple & fun! :0) The main stars of our cake today are buttercream & wafer paper.
+We are in Valentine’s Day mode with a Hugs & Kisses buttercream cake decorating tutorial that is SO simple & fun!
+The main stars of our cake today are buttercream & wafer paper.

 Then, I colored the two longer strips of wafer paper on both sides with a dry brush and dry petal dust.
 (I used pink petal dust and Super Pearl dust.).